useblocks/sphinx-safety/tools/sphinx-needs/features.rst

       .. needextend:: status == 'in_progress'
          :add_tags: sprint_5

-   .. error:: Bulk modification of needs is not completed
+   .. fault:: Bulk modification of needs is not completed
       :id: ER_SN_EXTEND_NOT_COMPLETED

       If the bulk modification process is not completed, it may lead to missing or incomplete data in the project.

-   .. error:: Bulk modification failes silently
+   .. fault:: Bulk modification failes silently
       :id: ER_SN_EXTEND_FAIL_SILENTLY

       If the bulk modification fails silently, it may lead to missing or incomplete data in the project without any error message.

-   .. error:: Bulk modification of needs is not valid
+   .. fault:: Bulk modification of needs is not valid
       :id: ER_SN_EXTEND_NOT_VALID